HDFGroup/vol-rest/README.txt

     help to give a good idea of how to structure these function calls.
 In this particular case, each test should be thought of as a complete, separate program, with the RVinit() call coming before any HDF5 calls are made and with the RVinit() call coming after all HDF5 calls have been made.
+In addition, some of the example C programs included with HDF5 distributions have been adapted to work with the REST VOL and are included under the top-level 'examples' folder.
+Looking at these will also help guide the usage of these three functions.

     Once the application has been instrumented with these function calls, the last step is to link against the REST VOL library, as well as its